 Author: Eric Hasty and Bob Fecho

 Summary: Two summer institute facilitators reflect on their transition, over a number of years, to a paperless institute.
-From virtual classrooms to a web page, to Meeting Wizard and online surveys, they describe how their summer institute embraced digital technologies as they followed the inquiry, “What if?”
+They describe how the site embraced digital technologies as they followed the inquiry, “What if?”
 One central understanding that evolved was “… technology allows us to create a living space to develop, store, and review our ideas as they grow.”
 This story of their journey would be a useful resource for summer institute or school-year PD facilitators when they are designing their schedule and making decisions about the best forums for daily logs, communication among the fellows, anthology development, and continuity spaces.

 Original Date of Publication: March 9, 2010